Balibaloo/obsidian-local-template-configuration/README.md

 - you want to group your templates by intent
 	- eg: a task, a meeting, …
 - some of your intents have multiple templates
-	- a normal task, a graded task, a research task
+	- tasks: a normal task, a graded task, a research task
-	- daily stand-up meeting, project catch-up meeting, catch-up with a colleague
+	- meetings: daily stand-up meeting, project catch-up meeting, catch-up with a colleague
-- you want to extend/override your intents and templates locally to
+- you want to extend/override your prompts and templates on a note by note basis
-	- use a local version of a template
+	- use a template note next to your note (relative path)
-	- add variables to an intent/template
+	- add prompts to an existing intent/template
 	- add more intents/templates
 	- …